-Correcting misstatements with the effect of increasing reported earnings, but not correcting misstatements that have the effect of decreasing reported earnings.
+- Correcting misstatements with the effect of increasing reported earnings, but not correcting misstatements that have the effect of decreasing reported earnings. - The combination of several deficiencies affecting the same significant account or disclosure (or the same internal control component) could amount to a significant

-- The combination of several deficiencies affecting the same significant account or disclosure (or the same internal control component) could amount to a significant deficiency (or material weakness if required to be communicated in the jurisdiction).
-This evaluation requires judgment and involvement of audit executives. - (ii) Possible management bias in the making of accounting estimates. - 4.
+- (ii) Possible management bias in the making of accounting estimates. - 4.
 SA 540 addresses possible management bias in making accounting estimates.